Toasterbirb/bmp-patch/README.md

 # img-patch

+Partially fix corrupted image headers (if the image filetype is recognized and supported)

+Supported image types:
+- bmp

 ## Building
 Build the project with g++ by running `make`.
 To speed up the build, you can try using the -j flag.
 ```sh